Overdrive-Consulting/tech-interview-genai-engineer/README.md

 2. **Orchestrates a research loop with LangGraph:**

-   - Use Exa.ai via Composio MCP to search → fetch → extract key passages/links.
-   - Plan → read → synthesize → cite.

 3. **Creates/updates a Google Doc** and saves it to a target Drive folder via Composio MCP (you can create any folder).
+Ideally, allow the user to authenticate with their Googl eDrive

+4. **Pre-drafts a Gmail** to alert that the document is ready.

-4. **Shows status + final link** to the Doc in a minimal 1-page UI.
+5. **Shows status + final link** to the Doc in 1-page.

 ## Technical Requirements

 ### Orchestration (LangGraph)

-- **Nodes:** planner → search (Exa MCP) → read/summarize → draft → save_to_docs (Google Docs MCP) → file_to_drive (Drive MCP) → done.
+- **Nodes:** You can determine the nodes that are required.
-- **Control:** loop with guardrails (max iterations, token/latency budgets).
+- **Control:** Add simple guardrails (eg: max iterations, token/latency budgets).
-- **Memory:** short-term scratchpad for sources/citations.
+- **Memory:** Add short-term memory, such that the agent recalls interactions within the session.

 ### Integrations (via Composio MCP servers)

 - **Exa.ai MCP:** web search + content extraction.
 - **Google Docs MCP:** create/update document with sections, headings, citations, and source list.
 - **Google Drive MCP:** ensure document is placed into specified folder (create folder if missing).
+- **Gmail MCP:** pre-draft an email to anyone.
 - Keep credentials/config in `.env` and MCP config files.
+- OAuth so users can authenticate their own Google and write to their own Drive/Docs.

 ### Frontend (1 page)

-- **Inputs:** query text, optional folder name/ID.
+- **Inputs:** query text.
 - **Controls:** Run button, show step logs (planner decisions), sources preview, link to final Doc.
 - **Deploy on Vercel** (or anywhere public).
 No need for design polish, just clean and usable.

-### Bonus (Preferred)

-- OAuth so users can authenticate their own Google and write to their own Drive/Docs.
-- Basic session storage of tokens; logout.

 ## Suggested Project Structure